 Under this legislation Council is required to carry out a waste assessment and to prepare a Waste Management and Minimisation Plan (WMMP) by 2012.
 A Draft WMMP, prepared jointly with Nelson City Council, was out for public consultation during December 2011 and January 2012.
-This WMMP will supersede Council's existing Waste Management Plan.
-This solid waste activity section is based on the Draft WMMP.
-The outcome of the WMMP process will be incorporated in the final Long Term Plan.
+This WMMP was adopted by both Councils in April 2012.
+This solid waste activity section is based on the WMMP.